Degrees and Certifications:

 BA - Child Psychology and Early Childhood Education, University of Minnesota MA - Elementary Education, Early Childhood Special Education, and Autism Spectrum Disorders

-At home, I enjoy cooking, gardening, and creating classroom materials.
-I have a 19 year old son, Nate, who is a student at Winona State University and a sweet dog named Finnigan (Finny).
-I grew up in the southwestern United States and moved to Minnesota in 1993.
-My favorite things about Minnesota are the varied seasons and how each one is unique and special.
+Ms. Deana has a 21 year old son, Nate, who is a student at Winona State University and an extremely spoiled 2 year old French Bulldog named Maddie.
+Ms. Deana grew up in the southwestern United States (Arizona and California) and moved to Minnesota in 1993.
+Her favorite things about Minnesota are the varied seasons and how each one is unique and special.
+She currently resides in Apple Valley.

-I love being a teacher of young children.
-I value teaching my students to be independent, hard-working, and creative.
-I believe my most important jobs are to teach my PreK students how to have love and enthusiasm for school and how to negotiate and have positive social interactions with their peers.
-My favorite part of the day is Large Group Meeting time.
-It is so fun to teach the children new songs, vocabulary, introduce them to all kinds of literature that they might not be exposed to!
+In her professional life, Ms. Deana loves being a teacher of young children.
+She values teaching students to be independent, hard-working, and creative.
+She believes her most important jobs are to teach her PreK students how to have love and enthusiasm for school and how to negotiate and have positive social interactions with their peers.
+Her favorite part of the day is Large Group Meeting time.
+She finds it fun to teach the children new songs, vocabulary, and introducing them to different kinds of literature that they might not be exposed to!

 7:15am Arrival/Ease into the Day